Sandbox Training environment — real customers aren't contacted and payments aren't charged. Reset Weekly

 • Reservations desk — reservations.view/edit, contacts.view, occupancy.view.

-• Finance — invoices.view/send, fees.manage, reports.view, billing.manage.
+• Finance — invoices.view/send, fees.manage, statements.view, reports.view, billing.manage.

 • Manager — broad access across the entire organization.